SMTamim/rein_player/README.md

 #### Key Missing Features in Other Players:

-- Playlists are saved as files and don’t persist between sessions.
+- Playlists are saved as files and don't persist between sessions.
-- No automatic playlist continuation (e.g., playing next episode in a folder).
+- Doesn't auto-load all similar files in a folder when opening a video (e.g., play next episode automatically)
-- Must manually open playlist files, unlike PotPlayer’s built-in view.
+- Must manually open playlist files, unlike PotPlayer's built-in view.
+- Doesn't resume playback from the last played video
-- Interfaces can feel clunky or unintuitive.
+- Interfaces can feel clunky or unintuitive etc

-I decided to build only what I need — **ReinPlayer** is not a full PotPlayer clone, but it captures the essential experience I missed on Linux.
+I decided to build only what I need. **ReinPlayer** captures the essential experience I missed on Linux.

 ---